xmodar/invtorch/README.md

 ### forward()

 You can immediately notice few differences to the regular PyTorch module here.
 There is no longer a need to define `forward()`.
 Instead, it is replaced with `function()`.
 Additionally, it is necessary to define its inverse function as `inverse()`.
 Both methods can take any number of arguments including a keyword argument `cache`.
 This will be a `dict` to be filled with keyword arguments of `inverse()`.
-It will also contain an item with the key `':mode'` to distinguish which phase is the function called in; `'forward'`, `'inverse'`, or `'backward'`.
+It will also contain an item with the key `':mode'` to know in which phase was the function called; `'forward'`, `'inverse'`, or `'backward'`.
 Both function should return a `torch.Tensor` or a `tuple` of outputs which can have anything including tensors.

 ### function()